Souk21/jsfx-lint/README.md

 Default severity: `warning`

-Function does not need to be called on an object.
+A function does not need to be called on an pseudo-object.

 ```
 function foo() ( 0; );